Get insider access

 Differences Between Sizes And Variants

-We tested the 27-inch Dell AW2724DM, which is a newer but lower-end model than the Dell Alienware AW2723DF.
+We tested the 27-inch Dell AW2724DM, a newer but lower-end model than the Dell Alienware AW2723DF.
 The main difference is that the AW2724DM has a lower refresh rate.
-There aren't any other sizes available for this monitor, for the results are only valid for this model.
+There aren't any other sizes available for this monitor, so the results are only valid for this model.

 Model Size Panel Type Resolution Max Refresh Rate